DeepWave-KAUST/GenWP-pub/README.md

 python sample.py
 ```

-**Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) CPU @ 2.10GHz equipped with a single NVIDIA GEForce A100 GPU.
+**Disclaimer:** All experiments have been carried on a Intel(R) Xeon(R) CPU @ 2.10GHz equipped with a single NVIDIA GeForce A100 GPU.
 Different environment
 configurations may be required for different combinations of workstation and GPU.
-If your graphics card does not large batch size training, please reduce the configuration value of args (`batch_size`) in the `genwp/train.py` file.
+If your graphics card does not support large batch size training, please reduce the configuration value of args (`batch_size`) in the `genwp/train.py` file.

 ## Acknowledgements
 This implementation is motivated from the paper [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/pdf/2102.09672) and the code adapted from their [repository](https://github.com/openai/improved-diffusion).
 We are grateful for their open source code.

 ## Cite us
 DW0126 - Cheng and Alkhalifah.
 (2026) Generative wave propagator.